MayyerNarhan/Flask-New-HLS-M3U8-Demo/README.md

-Certainly!
-Below is the documentation for the Flask application code provided, explaining each part and its purpose:

----

 ## Flask Application with Video Player

 This Flask application serves a webpage containing a video player capable of playing an M3U8 stream.
 It utilizes the Video.js library for HTML5 video playback.